Information Security

 In many cases, the smishing message will come from a "5000" number instead of displaying an actual phone number.
 This usually indicates the SMS message was sent via email to the cell phone, and not sent from another cell phone.

-Recently we have seen “Smishing” messages being sent to alumni groups.
-Do not respond to smishing messages.
+Recently we have seen smishing messages being sent to alumni groups.
+Do not respond to smishing messages!

-Ransomware is a form of malware designed to encrypt files on a device, rendering any files and the systems that rely on them unusable.
+Ransomware (opens in new tab) is a form of malware designed to encrypt files on a device, rendering any files and the systems that rely on them unusable.
 Malicious actors then demand ransom in exchange for decryption.
-If you suspect your computer has been hit by ransomware, e.g. you start to see strange files on your computer, Turn off the computer and bring your laptop to IT or an IT professional.
+If you suspect your computer has been hit by ransomware, e.g. you start to see strange files on your computer, Turn off the computer and bring your laptop to the Help Desk or an IT professional.

 To protect yourself: